arizonahanson/Flutes.jl/README.txt

 ** NOTE *** requires 4 AS568-019 o-rings ** NOTE **

 install make, julia, openscad
-then run `make all`
+then run `make`

 Environment variables determine the parameters of the flute, and default to a flute in D major if not specified otherwise.

-The `configure` step will generate a 'config' file containing flute parameters.
+The `config` target will generate a 'flute.mk' file at path PREFIX, containing flute parameters.
 Deleting or moving this file will cause it to be regenerated.
-If the STL files already exist at path PREFIX, they will only be overwritten if older than the dependencies.
+If files already exist at path PREFIX, they will only be overwritten if older than the dependencies.

 Diameter and padding constraints are per hole.
 Padding refers to distance to previous hole, or the end of the flute, measured from the centers.
 The FLUTE_MAX_PADDING may use